maindev/testandset-site/content/docs/cli/_index.md

 ## Installation

-You can get the binary on the [releases page of our repository](https://github.com/maindev/testandset/releases) or [build from source](/docs/cli/building-from-source).
+You can get the binary on the [releases page of our repository](https://github.com/maindev/testandset/releases/latest).

 ## Available commands